 When Should You Sell a Stock if it’s a Winner

-Since the market has been on a bullish run the past couple of years, you are most likely holding on to quite a few shares right now that have reached price targets well beyond what you may have initially set.
+Since the market has been on a bullish run this year, you may be holding on to quite a few shares right now that have reached price targets well beyond what you may have initially set.
 If that is the case, you may want to consider cashing in on some of those winners.